-S, Space systems - Programme management - Requirements management

-Systèmes spatiaux - Management de programme - Programme
+S T T Space systems - Programme management - Requirements management èmes.
+Exigenci Systèmes spatiaux - Management de programme - Management

-Reference number ISO 16404:2013(E)
+Reference number ISO 16404:2020(E)

-© ISO 2013
+© ISO 2020

 All rights reserved.
-Unless otherwise specified, no part of this publication may be reproduced or utilized otherwise in any form or by any means, electronic or mechanical, including photocopying, or posting on the internet or an intranet, without prior written permission.
+Unless otherwise specified, or required in the context of its implementation, no part of this publication may be reproduced or utilized otherwise in any form or by any means, electronic or mechanical, including photocopying, or posting on the internet or an intranet, without prior written permission.
 Permission can be requested from either ISO at the address below or ISO's member body in the country of the requester.

-ISO copyright office Case postale 56 • CH-1211 Geneva 20 Tel. + 41 22 749 01 11 Fax + 41 22 749 09 47 E-mail copyright@iso.org Web www.iso.org
+ISO copyright office CP 401 • Ch. de Blandonnet 8 CH-1214 Vernier, Geneva Phone: +41 22 749 01 11 Fax: +41 22 749 09 47 Email: copyright@iso.org Website: www.iso.org